stijlist/stijlist.github.io/_drafts/intro-to-human-behavioral-biology-needs-critique.md

 # "Intro to Human Behavioral Biology" needs critique

-I was watching Robert Sapolsky’s “Intro to Human Behavioral Biology” due to the YouTube recommendation algorithm and found an early claim in lecture two pretty surprising.
+I was watching Robert Sapolsky’s “Intro to Human Behavioral Biology” due to the YouTube recommendation algorithm and found an early claim&sup1; in lecture two pretty surprising.

 I kept watching the lecture because Sapolsky is charismatic and knowledgeable, but the claim was never supported and it stuck in my craw.